-- Place the shredded coconut in a large bowl and pour the boiling water on top.
+- If using dried shredded coconut, place it in a large bowl and pour the boiling water on top.
+Use 1/4 cup for 50g dried coconut.
 Mix well and let stand for 5 minutes.

-- Mix the hydrated shredded coconut with sugar.
+- Mix the fresh or hydrated shredded coconut with sugar.

 - Add melted (room temperature) butter and mix well.
 Let it sit for about 5 minutes.

 The butter should be at room temperature, so make sure to take it out from the fridge 1-2 hours before starting.
 This way it combines better, become smoother and will help to get the perfect texture and taste.